-When you’re making your own list of things to be thankful for this Thanksgiving, be sure to include the joy on the faces of your students as they journal.
-With an effective list of elementary writing prompts, journaling is a wonderful tool for students to explore their thought processes and to work on their communication skills.
+Thanksgiving Writing Prompts and Ideas for Elementary Kids— When you’re making your own list of things to be thankful for this Thanksgiving, be sure to include the joy on the faces of your students as they journal.
+With an effective list of elementary writing prompts, journaling is a wonderful tool for students to explore their thought processes and work on their communication skills.

-Give your students something to be thankful for during Thanksgiving time with this list of 78 new elementary writing and journal prompts, especially for the holiday.
+Give your students something to be thankful for during Thanksgiving time with this list of 78 Thanksgiving writing prompts and journal ideas, especially for this uniquely American holiday.

 Elementary Writing 78 Thanksgiving Writing Prompts for Kids